 Here are some examples of genes that can influence the way we perform in certain exercise:

-ACTN3 gene, also called the ‘speed gene’, is associated with muscle fibre contraction during exercise.
+ACTN3 gene, also called the ‘speed gene’, is associated with muscle fiber contraction during exercise.
 Although everyone is carrying this gene in their DNA, there are two different variants of ACTN3.
 Individuals with the T variant will have an advantage in power-based sports such as sprinting or weight-lifting, whereas individuals with the C variant are likely to have lower muscle strength, hence showing poorer performance in power-based exercise.

 The AGTR2 gene plays an important role in skeletal muscle development and metabolism.
-Individuals with the A variant are more likely to perform better in power sports, as it is associated with a higher number of fast twitch muscle fibres.
-Whereas, individuals with the C variant are more likely to perform better in endurance exercise, as it is associated with a higher number of slow twitch muscle fibres.
+Individuals with the A variant are more likely to perform better in power sports, as it is associated with a higher number of fast twitch muscle fibers.
+Whereas, individuals with the C variant are more likely to perform better in endurance exercise, as it is associated with a higher number of slow twitch muscle fibers.

 The AMPD1 gene codes for a protein which is found in muscles and associated with muscle recovery.
 People with reduced or altered function of AMPD1 gene are more likely to recover slowly from exercise sessions and may experience pain post physical training.

-The world of genetics provides us with an extensive knowledge on how our body works and gives us an opportunity to build a solid bridge towards personalised training schedules and helps to achieve desired fitness goals.
+The world of genetics provides us with an extensive knowledge on how our body works and gives us an opportunity to build a solid bridge towards personalised training plans and helps to achieve desired fitness goals.